UJA-Federation of New York

-UJA-Federation of New York (United Jewish Appeal – Federation of Jewish Philanthropies of New York, Inc.) is the largest local philanthropy in the world.
-Headquartered in New York City, the organization raises and allocates funds annually to fulfill a mission to “care for Jews everywhere and New Yorkers of all backgrounds, respond to crises close to home and far away, and shape our Jewish future.”

-UJA-Federation allocates funding to social service organizations, healthcare organizations, non-governmental organizations, Jewish institutions, and community agencies in New York, Israel, and 70 countries.
+UJA-Federation of New York (United Jewish Appeal – Federation of Jewish Philanthropies of New York, commonly known as UJA) is a major Jewish community and philanthropic organization predominantly serving the New York metro area.

+Headquartered in New York City, UJA raises and allocates funds to "care for Jews everywhere and New Yorkers of all backgrounds, respond to crises close to home and far away, and shape our Jewish future." distributing support to social service, healthcare, NGOs, and community agencies in New York, Israel, and over 70 countries.

 History

 UJA-Federation, as it is known today, was created from the 1986 merger of the United Jewish Appeal, established in 1939, and the Federation of Jewish Philanthropies of New York, a predecessor organization established in 1917.

-Both the Center for Jewish History and the American Jewish Historical Society, an affiliate of the Smithsonian, houses UJA-Federation's archives.
-Beginning in 1981, the Federation of Jewish Philanthropies of New York conducted an oral history project.
-It continued through the merger between Federation and the United Jewish Appeal of Greater New York until 2004.
-A collection of oral histories was published in 1995.
-During the late 1980s, UJA-Federation participated in the Soviet Jewry Movement with its Passage to Freedom campaign to help Jewish Émigrés from the Soviet Union.